 - Google Trends: Want to stay on top of the latest trends?
 Need to know where customers go after they leave your site?
 Try Google Trends.

-Before you can create your design assets, you need to understand the building blocks (brand elements) that create your brand identity.
+Before creating your design assets, you need to understand the building blocks (brand elements) that make your brand identity.

-Brand identity design involves a combination of research, understanding, and important branding elements.
+Brand identity design involves a combination of research, understanding, and essential branding elements.